OsgiliathEnterprise/ansible-orchestration/README.md

 Combines Firewalld, hostname, kubevirt-csi, docker, helm, istio configuration and geerlinguy.kubernetes roles to configure a kubernetes with good security and reasonable defaults (firewall storage and network rules).

 Basically, it will configure X master nodes and Y workers.
-You can transform this Kube into a stateful one with the help of the tcharl.ansible_volume role:you'll just have to mount the same NFS mounpoint on all your node and configure the kubevirt-csi driver to get kube storage
+You can transform this Kube into a stateful one with the help of the tcharl.ansible_volume role:you'll just have to mount the same NFS mounpoint on all your node and configure the kubevirt-csi driver to get kube storage.

 ```
 mountpoints:
   - remote: /var/shared/csi